4 Minute Read

 Try to view each form of your Instagram content in isolation, as what works on stories might not work on Reels, look at them separately to learn what works for you or your clients.

-Analytics have to be an integrated part of your marketing strategy for it to be successful, but spending hours of your day logging in and out of varying analytics tools to see how you’re performing will take you away from planning and creating the content you need to succeed - so if at any point it feels like you’re losing the balance between analyzing and over-analyzing, there are agencies and tools, such as ContentCal, that can save you time and still deliver all the information you need.
+Analytics have to be an integrated part of your marketing strategy for it to be successful, but spending hours of your day logging in and out of varying analytics tools to see how you’re performing will take you away from planning and creating the content you need to succeed - so if at any point it feels like you’re losing the balance between analyzing and over-analyzing, there are agencies and content calendar tools, such as ContentCal, that can save you time and still deliver all the information you need.

 The Two Lauras are experienced social media marketers who lead one of the industry's most supportive membership bodies, The Inner Hub.
 The Inner Hub is designed to help freelance social media managers launch, grow and scale their business.